MayaraGimenes/Parkinson_Disease_Prediction/README.md

 ## Introduction

-Parkinson's disease (PD) is a neurodegenerative disorder of the central nervous system that aects movements and develops slowly over the years and the earlier you discover it the best results the patients may have doing the recommended treatment.
-PD aects almost a million people in North America.
+Parkinson's disease (PD) is a neurodegenerative disorder of the central nervous system that affects movements and develops slowly over the years and the earlier you discover it the best results the patients may have doing the recommended treatment.
+PD affects almost a million people in North America.
 Currently there is no cure, however there are several types of medication and therapy that may alleviate the symptoms.
 Research has proven that approximately 90% of the people with Parkinson's has voice impairment